yadrychnikovNicolay/bc_python_flask_form/README.md

 - The form should sanitize and have server side validation.
 - If the sanitazation and validation are ok, a "Thank you for your message" page should show with a run-down of all the information the user input.
 - Implement antispam and honeypots
-- Required fields:
+- **Required fields**:
     - Full name
     - Email
     - Country (list)
     - Message
     - Gender (radio box)
     - Subject (Repair, Order, Other)
-- All fields are requiered except "Subject", which will default to "Other" value if not entered
+- All fields are required except "Subject", which will default to "Other" value if not entered

 ### Goals